ManojDevelper/naturalminds-website/src/data/cards.md

     {
       id: 4,
       cardid: "Klinik",
-      title: "Klinik in a Kiosk®",
+      title: "Klinik in a Kiosk",
       class1: "slidecards slidecards2",
       class2: "slidecards_content slidecards_content2",
       content: "SpotCare Klinik-in-a-Kiosk is an affordable and accessible solution to good quality healthcare.
 It can also be set up by Hospitals, to rapidly expand across geo-locations.
 It is a perfect solution for Rural, Apartments, Hospitals, Colleges, Factories, Hotels, IT Parks and many others.",